Feedback-assisted quantum search by continuous-time quantum walks: Unconditional master equation and the monitoring operators

 In this appendix, we provide some details regarding the choice of the jump operators in Eq.s \eqref{eq:jumpoperators1}\eqref{eq:jumpoperators2}.
 We recall that the evolution of an unconditional state is described by the following master equation

-where $\{c_j\}$ is the set of jump operators describing the coupling of the system's degrees of freedom with the surrounding environment, and ${L}$ denotes the Laplacian operator characterizing the quantum walk defined in Sec. \ref{qwalks}.
+where $\{\hat{c}_j\}$ is the set of jump operators describing the coupling of the system's degrees of freedom with the surrounding environment, and ${L}$ denotes the Laplacian operator characterizing the quantum walk defined in Sec. \ref{qwalks}.
 Since the cycle graph is symmetric under translations of the node's index and all nodes are equivalent, we expect an unconditioned dynamics to reflect this invariance.
-We will how this requirement sets some constraints in the choice of $\hat{c}_j$.
+We will \AC{show} how this requirement sets some constraints in the choice of $\hat{c}_j$.
 Since our goal is to monitor the position of the walker, one may consider any operator diagonal in the position basis $\{\vert k\rangle\}$, such as for example

 In this case one has that physically each node couples with the bosonic operator of the external field and this coupling is proportional to the index of the node itself.
 The unconditioned dynamics in \eqref{eq:umeqw} for an initially equally superposed state given in Eq. \eqref{psi0} would eventually lead to a maximally mixed state at long times, as one expects.
 However, as we show in Fig. \ref{fig:app-uncond}, during the time evolution, one observes that the symmetry of the graph is lost, as the different probabilities $p_k(t) = \langle k |\varrho^{u}(t)|k\rangle$ have different behaviours in time.
 The reason behind the broken symmetry is that one has to fix the node having eigenvalue $k=0$.
-Indeed, with a single jump operator diagonal in the position basis, it is not possible to have an unconditioned dynamics that preserve the cycle symmetry.
-Hence, at least two jump operators, diagonal in the position basis, are necessary to describe the monitoring of the quantum walker on the cycle graph, and to obtain a symmetric unconditional evolution.
-A heuristic way to see it is that, given the periodic nature of the cycle graph, a single label is not sufficient to properly identify the position of the quantum walker.
-In this sense, the pair of operators defined in Eq. \eqref{eq:jumpoperators1} and \eqref{eq:jumpoperators2}, are the ones that better describe the topological, geometric and symmetry properties of the cycle graph we are interested in.
-Indeed, as we described in the main text, the eigenvalues of the operators correspond to the coordinates of the nodes in the $(x,y)$ plane, and one can also verify that the equivalence of the nodes is conserved by the unconditional master equation in Eq. \eqref{eq:umeqw}.
-For example (see Fig. \ref{fig:app-uncond}), the diagonal elements of the density matrix in the position basis remain constant to $p_k(t)=1/N$ during the whole evolution, while the off-diagonal terms symmetrically decrease to zero, approaching the maximally mixed state.
+Indeed, with a single \AC{real} jump operator diagonal in the position basis, it is not possible to have an unconditioned dynamics that preserve the cycle symmetry. \AC{There are two possible ways to circumvent this problem: the first is to consider a non-Hermitian jump operator}